 The commercial mortgage and asset backed securities we invest in are generally junior in right of payment of interest and principal to one or more senior classes, but benefit from the support of one or more subordinate classes of securities or other form of credit support within a securitization transaction.
 The senior unsecured REIT debt securities we invest in reflect comparable credit risk.
 Credit risk refers to each individual borrower's ability to make required interest and principal payments on the scheduled due dates.
 We believe, based on our due diligence process, that these securities offer attractive risk-adjusted returns with long-term principal protection under a variety of default and loss scenarios.
-While the expected yield on these securities is sensitive to the performance of the underlying assets, the more subordinated securities or other and asset backed securities, and the issuer's underlying equity and subordinated debt, in the case of senior unsecured REIT debt securities, are designed to bear the first risk of default and loss.
+While the expected yield on these securities is sensitive to the performance of the underlying assets, the more subordinated securities or other features of the securitization transaction, in the case of commercial mortgage and asset backed securities, and the issuer's underlying equity and subordinated debt, in the case of senior unsecured REIT debt securities, are designed to bear the first risk of default and loss.
 We further minimize credit risk by actively monitoring our real estate securities portfolio and the underlying credit quality of our holdings and, where appropriate, repositioning our investments to upgrade the credit quality and yield on our investments.
 While we have not experienced any significant credit losses, in the event of a significant rising interest rate environment and/or economic downturn, loan and collateral defaults may increase and result in credit losses that would adversely affect our liquidity and operating results.

 Our real estate securities portfolio is diversified by asset type, industry, location and issuer.
-At March 31, 2005, we had 456 real estate securities and loans, excluding the ICH CMO loans as described above.
-Our largest investment in a real estate security or real estate related loan was \$85.3 million and our average investment size was \$8.3 million at March 31, 2005.
+At June 30, 2005, we had 514 real estate securities and loans, excluding the ICH CMO loans as described above.
+Our largest investment in a real estate security or real estate related loan was \$83.0 million and our average investment size was \$8.8 million at June 30, 2005.
 Furthermore, our real estate securities are supported by pools of underlying loans.
-For instance, our CMBS investments had over 16,100 underlying loans at March 31, 2005.
+For instance, our CMBS investments had over 18,000 underlying loans at June 30, 2005.
 We expect that this diversification also helps to minimize the risk of capital loss.
-At March 31, 2005, our real estate securities and real estate related loans (excluding the ICH CMO loans) had an overall weighted average credit rating of approximately BBB-, and approximately 70% had an investment grade rating (BBB- or higher).
+At June 30, 2005, our real estate securities and real estate related loans (excluding the ICH CMO loans) had an overall weighted average credit rating of approximately BBB, and approximately 70% had an investment grade rating (BBB- or higher).